Ecstasy and sexual side effects

 First of all, congratulations!
-Lifestyle changes can be difficult to make, so it's great that you were able to stop using ecstasy.
-Even though you've quit, it's possibile that ecstasy's lingering side effects are still affecting you in the bedroom.
-As concerning as not ejaculating might be, know that if your trouble with ejaculating is due to ecstasy use, the effect will likely wear off eventually.
+Lifestyle changes can be difficult to make, so it's great that you were able to make one.
+Even though you've quit, it's possible that ecstasy's lingering side effects are still affecting you in the bedroom.
+Unfortunately, little research has been done on the effects of long-term ecstasy use on a person's sexual desire and performance, which makes it difficult to say just how long you can expect to experience trouble with ejaculating.
+However, as concerning as not ejaculating might be, if it's in fact due to your past ecstasy use, the effect will likely wear off eventually.

-Ecstasy (also known as MDMA and many other names) is a powerful drug that acts as a stimulant and hallucinogen.
+Ecstasy (also known as MDMA) is a powerful drug that acts as a stimulant and hallucinogen.
 Its chemical mechanism works on serotonin levels in the brain, increasing pleasure and improving mood, thus affecting heart rate and sleep.
-When a person takes ecstasy, the brain becomes flooded with serotonin.
-When that person comes down off the drug, serotonin levels in the brain are depleted, causing a number of unpleasant side effects including depression, exhaustion, confusion, sleep problems, and/or anxiety.
+When a person takes ecstasy, the brain becomes flooded with serotonin, which can increase physical sensitivity, empathy, and feelings of intimacy, thus increasing a person's sex drive.
+However, there's a catch — though your sex drive may be increased while high on the drug, ecstasy can also decrease sexual performance, making it difficult to get an erection, reach orgasm, or ejaculate.
+This is because, when a person “comes down” off the drug, serotonin levels in the brain are depleted, causing a number of side effects including depression, exhaustion, confusion, sleep problems, and anxiety.

-Difficulty ejaculating, which is a symptom included in the term "erectile dysfunction" (ED), can occur for a number of reasons in men of any age.
-Certain medications and drugs such as ecstasy can have an effect on the penis, making it difficult to become aroused, maintain an erection, or ejaculate.
-Difficulty performing can also be caused by psychological problems such as stress, nerves, or anxiety (so called "stage fright").
+Difficulty ejaculating is a symptom of erectile dysfunction (ED), which can occur for a number of reasons in folks of any age.
+While certain medications and drugs such as ecstasy can have an effect on the penis, making it difficult to become aroused, maintain an erection, or ejaculate, difficulty performing can also be caused by psychological concerns such as stress, nerves, or anxiety (commonly referred to as "stage fright").

-There are a number of treatment options for erectile dysfunction, including medications such as Viagra, penis pumps, injections, and counseling or lifestyle changes.
-Oral medications that are used to treat ED work by increasing blood flood to the genitals; not creating an erection, but rather allowing one to occur naturally.
-But before you resort to taking a pill for what ails you, know that not all men will benefit from these medications and there are some side effects to consider.
-You might consider talking with a health care provider who can help you decide on the best treatment option.
+There are a number of treatment options for erectile dysfunction, including medications such as sildenafil, penis pumps, injections, and counseling or lifestyle changes.
+Oral medications that are used to treat ED work by increasing blood flow to the genitals, allowing an erection to occur.
+But before you choose to take a pill, know that not everyone will benefit from these medications and there are some side effects to be aware of.
+You may consider talking with a health care provider who can help you decide on the best treatment option.

-Although talking about bedroom performance is difficult, you are not alone.
+Although talking about bedroom performance is difficult, you aren't alone.
 Many ecstasy users report negative sexual side effects for some time, even after quitting for good.
-Remember that there is hope for long-term recovery.
-Congratulations again on making this positive change!
+Remember that there's hope for long-term recovery.
+Congratulations again on making this change!